kyzelm/PRO-PP-snake/README.md

 ## Creators
 The project was created by:
 - Kacper Nyga
-- Micha≥ Nowakowski
+- Micha≈Ç Nowakowski
 - Sebastian Orman
-- Damian OsiÒski
+- Damian Osi≈Ñski